bclover/real-world-functional-programming-book/README.md

 # Warning

 Learning Functional Programming will change your life, but not necessarily for the better.
 I'm happy I continue to learn more about it, and feel is has drastically improved my ability to write reliable code.
 Unit tests are easier to write.
+It is a different way of thinking about code, and will change the way you look at code once you learn it.
+There is no going back.

 Like the time I learned Object Oriented Programming, or Design Patterns, or Model View Controller frameworks, you see the world in a new way.
 You have a new hammer and everything becomes a nail.
 You know the "one true way" and there is no going back and you struggle to reconcile the new way with the ways of old.